andaley/homesoon/project-diary.md

 8/24
 - added google places autocomplete for search form

+questions:
+- how to show search in nav bar on all pages except for index
+- how to remember form input on other pages (drop down)

 TODO
 - compartmentalize map.js for easier legibility
 - add selenium tests